-It is a special guitar for children because its size is ¾, which makes it easy to manipulate.
-It is not heavy, has a wonderful sound and the plucking of its strings is extremely smooth.
+It is a special guitar for children because of its 34 size, which allows for easy manipulation.
+It is not heavy, has a wonderful sound, and its strings pluck extremely smoothly.

-On the other hand, its neck width is also reduced so that smaller hands can pick it up and play the best compositions.
-So, if you want a good guitar to get your little ones started, we think this is a great option.
+However, its neck width has been reduced to allow smaller hands to pick it up and play the best compositions.
+So, if you're looking for a good guitar to get your kids started, we think this is a great option.
 Find the best prices at thomann.

-To conclude, our best recommendation is that you follow us because we will have many more reviews and articles dedicated especially for you.
+Finally, we recommend that you follow us because we will have many more reviews and articles dedicated specifically to you.
 If you are looking for an electroacoustic guitar at a good price we recommend you to check our comparison of the best Takamine guitars.

 |Ortega R121Wr||2.8 kg||It has a core rod||Laminated||Good bass and brightness, but the mids lack stability.||Soft|

 |Yamaha C40||2.7 kg||Strong, but without core rod||Laminated||Low volume||Excellent|